Skip to main content

 A group task can be a valuable learning experience.

-• Students can learn a lot from each other.
+• Students can learn a great deal from each other.

 • Group tasks can produce broader and deeper learning outcomes for individual students.